Davidlequnchen/AI-assisted-material-design-for-4D-printing/README.md

-# AI-assisted 4D material design
+# AI-assisted material design for 4D printing
 This repository contains the code for the paper:

 Machine Learning Customized Novel Material for Energy-Efficient 4D Printing [https://doi.org/10.1002/advs.202206607]